Solar installations are beneficial, safe and a good complement to the buildings that incorporate them.

 In closing, we need help in order to help customers

 So keep an eye out for opportunities to show support for this solar application reform plan, and defend and strengthen it.
 It stands to reason we can create more solar installation jobs, and marketing and sales jobs if we streamline the process and perform more projects.
+You can also encourage your local representative(s) to join the Solar Caucus.
+Find out more here!

 Meanwhile, thank your local solar installer for having put in the time and effort to get familiar with how to navigate the current permitting system.
 Our goal is to keep your solar project as timely as we can while pushing for saving future customers money and hassle from an outdated, cumbersome process.